arnolddustin/pi-service/README.md

 Experimenting with dotnetcore on the Raspberry Pi

 # publishing
-The `publish.sh` script builds the console app and uses `scp` to copy the built output to a pie with hostname `raspberrypi` and user `pi`.
+The `publish.sh` script builds the console app and uses `rsync` to copy the built output to a pie with hostname `raspberrypi` and user `pi`.

 # running on the pi
 * run `publish.sh` to publish to the pi